Fraser, Michigan

-Fraser is a city in Macomb County of the U.S. state of Michigan.
-The population was 14,480 at the 2010 census.
-The city is part of the Metro Detroit region.
+Fraser is a city in Macomb County in the U.S. state of Michigan.
+A northern suburb of Detroit, Fraser is located roughly 15 mi northeast of downtown Detroit.
+As of the 2020 census, the city had a population of 14,726.

 History

-The Village of Fraser was incorporated by an act of the state legislature in 1894.
-The city was named for a lawyer from Detroit named Alexander J. Frazer.
-The City of Fraser was established by home rule charter November 7, 1956, and adopted by the electors on December 26, 1956.
+The village of Fraser was incorporated by an act of the state legislature in 1894.
+It was named for a lawyer from Detroit named Alexander J. Frazer.
+The city of Fraser was established by home rule charter November 7, 1956, and adopted by the electors on December 26, 1956.